 The way USF lives out its Jesuit Catholic mission is shaped by the rich diversity of our community and the San Francisco Bay Area.
 Grounded in Catholic social thought, and cura personalis (care for the whole person) USF celebrates the dignity of all workers and envisions a community where everyone can develop as persons.
 The University also recognizes its obligation to its employees and constituents to maintain the highest ethical standards and will protect the integrity of the University’s learning community, and ensure the highest standards of conduct within the University community.

-All members of the University community are strongly encouraged to report any potential Improper Activity.
+All members of the University community are strongly encouraged to report any potential improper activity.
 The preferred method of reporting an issue is for the employee to first discuss the problem with their supervisor.
-Alternatively, if you are uncomfortable discussing your concerns with your supervisor, you can speak to a member of Human Resources, the General Counsel's office, or Internal Audit.
+Alternatively, if you are uncomfortable discussing your concerns with your supervisor, you can speak to your Dean, Human Resources or Labor Relations.
 You can also submit your concerns anonymously through the University’s Whistleblower Hotline or by calling 800-316-4315.

 The USF Whistleblower Hotline is the University's anonymous compliance reporting resource.
 It provides a confidential way to raise concerns, ask questions, or report problems.
 It is easy to use--you can make a report online or through a toll-free telephone number.
 To access the Hotline, go to the Internal Audit page on myUSF or the Compliance and Ethics website or dial 800-316-4315.